mathMatthew/spreadsheetCoder/README.md

 # spreadsheetCoder

 Some background:
-* the purpose of this excel macro excelworkbook is to allow you to turn a function you write in excel into another language.
+* The purpose of this Excel macro is to allow you to turn a function you write in Excel into another orogramming language.

 How to:
 * Prep your environment.
   * You'll want a folder in your user directory titled "SpreadsheetCoder".
 Move the sc.xlsm file into that folder.
+[You could override this and use a different folder name but let's keep it simple to get started.]
   * You want a subfolder of that folder named "XMLLibrary".
 Technically this could be empty but start with the contents in this subfolder's XMLLibrary
   * Open sc.xlsm.
 Note the file uses macros and you'll have to [enable the macros for this to work.](https://support.microsoft.com/en-us/topic/a-potentially-dangerous-macro-has-been-blocked-0952faa0-37e7-4316-b61d-5b5ed6024216)
 	* In Trust Center check 'trust access to the VBA project object model'.
 Note this is a module that creates vba code (and other languages). in order for this vba code to create vba code this option (which essentially says--allow this to create vba code) must be checked.
 Note that this is also a setting that someone writing malware may want you to check. do not run macros you don't trust when this is checked.
 Also, if you aren't sure how to get to trust center see troubleshooting below.
+  * You also should have a subfolder named "XMLTransforms".
+Copy the files in this subfolder's XMLTransforms.
 * Now code a function from excel.
 * You'll want two spreadsheets open.
 1) the spreadsheet with the function in it that you want to turn into code 2) the spreadsheet coder spreadsheet.
 * The spreadsheet coder excel file name needs to begin with "sc".
 (If you don't change the name, you're good here.)